IshanKashyap01/Java-Project-Template/README.md

 # Java-Project-Template

-A repo template for Java projects using Maven
+A repo template for Java projects using Maven.